My entry for the TweetTweetJam 4 game jam -- a game that fits into two tweets. The code for this game is 559 characters.

 - If you miss, the walls close in.

 Escape from Vandermonde by finding your way through the passages to the teleporter.
 Avoid the robots that patrol the passages or program them to help you.

 There are 14 levels of exploring, puzzle solving and action, all intertwined on the one large map.

-Gameplay instructions are given in the game.
-You can start at any level you've reached so far.
+Gameplay is introduced within the game.
+You can choose any level to play at the title screen.
 However, to beat the game you have to play all the way through from level 1.